 Find your inner adventurer and partake in other winter focused excursions like ice caving or dog sledding!

 Looking to plan your 2-day snowmobiling trip in Svalbard, I’ve got you covered!
-You can read all the details on my blog about seeing a polar bear in the wild!

 There’s so much to love about Morocco.
 From the gorgeous riads, delicious food and stunning deserts, a trip to this country in the NW of Africa is an absolute must.
 Discover the Erg Chebbi desert by camel and fall asleep under the starry night sky in one of the traditional berber tents.